urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 10. Select **New Secret Text**.
 11. In **Secret Name**, enter the name **github-pat**.
 12. In **Secret Value**, paste in a GitHub Personal Access Token (PAT).
 When you're logged into GitHub, these are typically listed at <https://github.com/settings/tokens>.
-  For steps on setting up a GitHub PAT, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) from GitHub.
+  For steps on setting up a GitHub PAT, go to [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) from GitHub.
   Ensure you PAT has the **repo** scope selected:
   ![](./static/repoScope.png)
 1. Select **Save**, and then select **Continue**.
 2. In **Connect to the provider**, select **Connect through a Harness Delegate**, and then **Continue**.
 3. In **Delegates Setup**, select **Install a New Delegate**.
 4. Select **Kubernetes**, and then select **Continue**.
-5. Enter a name **quickstart** for the Delegate, select the **Laptop** size, and then select **Continue**.
+5. Enter a name **quickstart** for the delegate, select the **Laptop** size, and then select **Continue**.
 6. Select **Download YAML file**.
-  The YAML file for the Kubernetes Delegate will download to your computer.
+  The YAML file for the Kubernetes delegate will download to your computer.

-7. Open a terminal and navigate to where the Delegate file is located.If you're using a remote Kubernetes cluster, go to [notes](#notes) below.
+7. Open a terminal and navigate to where the delegate file is located.If you're using a remote Kubernetes cluster, go to [notes](#notes) below.

     On a terminal, run this command: